Most buyers who earn $70,000 a year can qualify for houses priced between $210,000 and $290,000.

 Factors that affect how much house you can afford

 Your buying power with a $70k salary shifts based on three critical factors.
-Each element can move your price range by tens of thousands of dollars, making the difference between a modest starter home and your dream property.
+Each of these factors can move your price range by tens of thousands of dollars, making the difference between a modest starter home and your dream property.

 Credit score

-Your credit score determines both approval odds and interest rates.
+Your credit score affects both approval odds and interest rates.
 A score above 740 unlocks the best rates on conventional loans, potentially saving thousands over the loan term.
-Scores below 620 typically limit options to FHA loans with required mortgage insurance, adding $100-300 monthly to your payment.
+Scores below 620 typically limit options to FHA loans with required mortgage insurance, adding $100 to 300 monthly to your payment.

 A 100-point credit score difference can change your approval chances and alter monthly payments by $100+ on the same home.
 For a $250,000 house, improving your score from 620 to 740 could reduce your monthly payment by $150 and save $54,000 over 30 years.